Translate this page:

 The Kern Coalition consists of Kern Community College District (Kern CCD) , B3K Prosperity, Kern Inyo Mono Central Labor Council (KIM CLC), Community Action Partnership of Kern (CAPK), and Building Healthy Communities Kern.
-The coalition will serve as co-conveners and Kern CCD will serve as fiscal agent in applying for state grant opportunities from the Communities Economic Resilience Fund (CERF), a new $600 million statewide economic and workforce development initiative.
-CERF, authorized in Senate Bill 162, is an equity-centric, nontraditional approach to a post-pandemic economic recovery that leads to quality jobs and family-sustaining careers.
+The coalition will serve as co-conveners and Kern CCD will serve as fiscal agent in applying for state grant opportunities from California Jobs First (formerly known as the Communities Economic Resilience Fund program, or CERF), a new $600 million statewide economic and workforce development initiative.
+CERF, now known as California Jobs First, was authorized in Senate Bill 162 and is an equity-centric, nontraditional approach to a post-pandemic economic recovery that leads to quality jobs and family-sustaining careers.

 The Kern Coalition will reimagine what collaboration looks like across inter-segmental agencies as all entities come together with a common goal of bringing jobs to disinvested communities.
-Leveraging the expertise of each entity will help strengthen the outreach efforts, information and research needed to have a robust CERF engagement process.
+Leveraging the expertise of each entity will help strengthen the outreach efforts, information and research needed to have a robust California Jobs First engagement process.

-This summer, the Kern Coalition submitted a letter of intent to apply for the first round of CERF funding which is a planning grant.
+This summer, the Kern Coalition submitted a letter of intent to apply for the first round of California Jobs First funding which is a planning grant.

 Mission & Values